Tennessee teacher has been caught in California, teen girl is safe

 The TBI told NBC News last month that Cummins had been searching for information on "teen marriage" online on March 5 — more than a week before Thomas went missing.

-The girl's father, Anthony Thomas, had told NBC News that he believed Cummins was grooming the children in his class — telling them lies including that he had previously worked for the FBI and CIA.
+The girl's father had told NBC News that he believed Cummins was grooming the children in his class — telling them lies including that he had previously worked for the FBI and CIA.

 "He had lied to all these kids," he said.
 "I told them it couldn't possibly be true."